slowernews/wisdom-tldr/README.md

 > *«El dorados» are never drawn in the map.'*

 CHALLENGE: There are same fools though.
-Easy wins if you can them.
+Easy wins if you identify them.

 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*

 ===
-###On managing luck
+###On luck

 Unless you’re winning, most of life will seem hideously unfair to you.<br>
-But luck is a pattern.
-The pendulum will swing back your way eventually.
+But luck is a pattern, the pendulum will swing back your way eventually.

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*